DevTechSolutions/DevTechSolutions/README.md

 # DevTech Solutions

 - 👋 Hi, I’m @DevTechSolutions
-- 👀 I’m interested in PowerShell, Python
+- 👀 I’m interested in PowerShell & Python, but mostly use PowerShell because its what I know best.
-- 🌱 I’m currently improving my PowerShell
+- 🌱 I’m currently improving my PowerShell.
+Learning new things everyday which help me personally and professionally.
-- 💞️ I’m looking to collaborate on PowerShell Automation
+- 💞️ I’m looking to collaborate on PowerShell Automation and Python Scripting.
 - 📫 How to reach me: cdevecht@devtechsolutions.co

 <!---